Zamiell/jud6s/README.md

 * The mod is meant to be played on a "1001%" save file (which is a save file that has everything in the game unlocked).
 If don't already have one, you can [download one from Speedrun.com](http://www.speedrun.com/saves/fully_unlocked_afterbirth_save_k5imn.zip).
 * The mod is meant to be used to race to defeating Blue Baby at the end of the Chest.

+<br /><br />

 ## Mod Changes

 * All characters start with the D6 (except for Eve, Eden, and Keeper, as it isn't possible).
 * The Devil Rooms and Angel Rooms without pedestal items in them have been removed.
 * Judas starts with half a soul heart in addition to his 1 red heart container (so that he can consistently take a devil deal).
-* Judas starts with a bomb instead of 3 coins (so that he can get into the Treasure Room pedestal surrounded by rocks).
+* Judas starts with a bomb instead of 3 coins (so that he can get the Treasure Room pedestal surrounded by rocks).
 * Cutscene/animation updates from the [Speed Mod](https://raw.githubusercontent.com/Zamiell/speed-mod) have been included.
 * More room variety: all rooms in the game will now appear on both easy and hard mode.
 Additionally, all non-special rooms are now equally likely to occur.
 * The charge animations when using Brimstone, Monstro's Lung, Cursed Eye, and Chocolate Milk with some transformations (such as Leviathan) has been fixed.